 Non-perishable food and personal and household care items may be brought to Holy Trinity on Sunday morning to be delivered to the OCCP on Monday.
+Annually, Holy Trinity Children and adults work at the pantry, doing tasks such as cleaning, organizing, stocking and shelving food items.
 Volunteers may also help as shopping assistants, receptionists, in stocking or delivering food to homebound OCCP clients.

 Contact: OCCP at (513) 523-3851 or Stephanie Nowak by email.